cakephp/docs-builder/README.md

 1. `docker build -t markstory/cakephp-docs-builder .`
 2. `docker push markstory/cakephp-docs-builder`
-3. ssh into new.cakephp.org
+3. `docker build -t markstory/cakephp-docs-builder:runtime -f runtime.Dockerfile .`
-4. `docker pull markstory/cakephp-docs-builder` to get the new image.
+2. `docker push markstory/cakephp-docs-builder:runtime`

 Plugins will use the new base image when they next have their docs deployed.